Library & Archives

 The Museum Library is open by prior appointment only, Monday to Friday, 10 a.m. until 5 p.m.
 To make an appointment to visit please contact the Museum Library in writing at the main Museum address, or by telephone (01952 432141).
 Proof of identity will be required on a first visit.

 Thanks to a generous donation from the Manifold Trust, the collection of papers, etc. belonging to the late L.T.C. (“Tom”) Rolt is being deposited in the Library of the Ironbridge Gorge Museum Trust in Coalbrookdale, Telford.
 Transfer of material from the Rolt family home in Stanley Pontlarge, Gloucestershire, is currently under way, and in due course a detailed catalogue will be produced.
-In the interim, all enquiries concerning the collection should be made to John Powell, Librarian & Information Officer.
+In the interim, all enquiries concerning the collection should be made to the Museum Library.
 See www.ltcrolt.org.uk for more information.